ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/docker_deployment.md

 ## Deploy MySQL via Docker
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
-To deploy the MySQL container, we have to create a `main.tf` Terraform file.
+To deploy the MySQL container, create a `main.tf` Terraform file.
 Here is the file content:

 ```console
 terraform {